ghc-proposals/ghc-proposals/README.rst

    iterations will be necessary before the proposal stabilizes.

 6. When discussion has died down notify the (yet to be formed) GHC Commitee via email.
-The committee will will review the proposal, the feedback collected on the pull request, and general community sentiment and decide whether the proposal will be accepted.
+The committee will review the proposal, the feedback collected on the pull request, and general community sentiment and decide whether the proposal will be accepted.